 Due to the possibility to fold the rear wheel frame, it is not possible to attach the brake and gearhub cable housing, so they move and tend to touch the chain idler.
 So I made a wire loop in 2mm diameter stainless steel wire to avoid contact with the idler.

-There ara two kind of seats, the rigid ones and the meshed seats.
+There are two types of seats, the rigid ones and the meshed seats.
 Rigid seats tend to have the user sweat when weather is hot, while mesh seat breathe more.
 However, you can install breathing “pads” sold under the name ‘Ventisit’ which are originally made to be set under mattress in boats.
 They are a bit aggressive for clothing and may drive to quick wear of your shirts and pants.
 Rigid seats made in carbon fiber can be very light.

 For mesh seat, you find two types, the one with a meshed base built like the back part and the others with rigid bottom with a cushion set on a pan.
 Generally speaking, the rigid based seat are installed on relatively vertical seat with the bottom bracket located well below the seat base.
 However, this is not always the case and you can find seats with meshed base on vertical seats, like on the Hase Lepus.

-On the forums, some people explained that even in quite upright position, they do prefer fully meshed seat built by Recycled Recumbent, so your mileage may vary.
+On recumbent forums, some people explained that even in quite upright position, they do prefer fully meshed seat built by Recycled Recumbent, so your mileage may vary.
 Unfortunately, it seems that like for saddles, seat comfort is something very personal but it is much more difficult to swap seat than saddles and that can be fairly costly tests.
 The best is to test seats if you have opportunity to do so, understanding a comfortable seat is not the one which is comfortable when you seat in, but the one which is comfortable after hours of riding.

 The typical rigid based seat are the one sold by Rans, but it is very costly (500 USD) and Rans have no representative in Europe.
 Another one is the Bachetta ‘Recurve’ for 275 USD and may be a bit easier to import in Europe.
 Both seats looks very similar but you find on forum a lot of people who much prefer one or the other and you may organise an exchange fair…